tobias-beers/RNA_visualization/Code/PyStan/README.md

 # Models in PyStan

 This directory includes several models specified in PyStan.
 The PyStan code is given in './StanModels'.
 These models were compile and saved in pickled format, the can be found in this form in './pickled_models'.
+Figures that were generated using these notebooks can be found in './figs'.
 The iPython notebooks demonstrate the usage and performance of these models.